Port Orchard, Washington

 Port Orchard is a city in and the county seat of Kitsap County, Washington, United States.
-It is located 13 mi due west of West Seattle and is connected to Seattle and Vashon Island via the Washington State Ferries run to Southworth.
-It is named after Port Orchard, the strait that separates Bainbridge Island from the Kitsap Peninsula.
+It is located 13 mi due west of West Seattle and south from Bremerton across Sinclair Inlet.
+Port Orchard is connected to Seattle and Vashon Island via the Washington State Ferries run to Southworth.
+The city is named after Port Orchard, the strait that separates Bainbridge Island from the Kitsap Peninsula.

 The population was 15,587 in the 2020 census, and estimated to be 17,089 in 2022.
 Together with its two major suburbs, East Port Orchard and Parkwood, the population is over 28,000.

 History

+Port Orchard Bay was Named By Captain Vancouver in 1792.
 The first European-Americans to settle in what is now Port Orchard were William Renton and Daniel Howard, who set up a sawmill there in 1854.
 The town that was to become Port Orchard was originally platted in 1886 by Frederick Stevens, who named the new location after his father, Sidney.
 The town of Sidney was incorporated September 15, 1890, and was the first in Kitsap County to be both platted and incorporated.
 Shortly thereafter, the U.S. Navy sought a suitable location for another installation on the West Coast, and found it with the assistance of Sidney's residents in Orchard Bay (this installation would later become the Puget Sound Naval Shipyard in Bremerton).

 The county seat was originally in Port Madison, but moved to Sidney after a popular vote in 1892.
 In December of that same year, the residents of Sidney petitioned both the state legislature and the Post Office Department to rename the city "Port Orchard".
 The legislature refused, as Charleston (now West Bremerton) had also requested that name.
 The Post Office Department, however, went through with the name change, and as a result the Port Orchard post office ended up in Sidney, and the Charleston post office ended up in Port Orchard.
 It wasn't until 1903 that local politician Will Thompson convinced the state legislature to correct this confusing situation, and relocated the Charleston post office to Charleston, at the same time renaming Sidney "Port Orchard", as it is known today.

 A new city hall was opened in May 1999, replacing a seismically vulnerable building constructed in 1947.
 It was to be a catalyst for new development in the city's downtown.

 On December 18, 2018, a cul-de-sac in Port Orchard was struck by an EF2 tornado with winds between 120 and 130 mph, the strongest tornado in Washington since 1986.
 The tornado uprooted trees and damaged up to 450 homes and businesses, some of which sustained total roof loss.
 Some neighborhoods were evacuated due to reported gas leaks.